syncfusion-content/angularjs-docs/angularjs/TagCloud/Getting-Started.md

 ![](Getting-Started_images/Getting-Started1.jpg)

-## Create TagCloud widget in Angular JS
+## Create TagCloud widget in AngularJS

  Create an **HTML** file and add the following template to the **HTML** file.